What has a Fitbit got to do exercise, you ask?

 It buzzes me throughout the day with little reminders such as “take me for a walk” or “it’s step o’clock” when I’ve been sitting too long, but even better it pats me on the back with a “You nailed it” when I hit one of the minor step goals.

-I will admit to letting out a raucous belly laugh when I received my first “Penguin Award” (is someone watching me walk?)Have you got a Penguin award yet?
+I will admit to letting out a raucous belly laugh when I received my first “Penguin Award” (is someone watching me walk?)Have you got your Penguin award yet?
 Click To Tweet

 The SmartTrack (Exercise) part of the Fitbit automatically recognises continuous movement over 15 minutes in length.
 You can walk, run, ride your bike, play sport and workout and this device will track it for you.
 I’m impressed!